MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

     1. Select **Save and close**.

 ## View the deployed Power Automate component

+To view the deployed Power Automate component, follow these steps.

 1. Go to the maker portal at https://make.powerapps.com/ and make sure you are in the right IOM trial environment.
 To check which environment you are in, select **Environment** icon on the top right corner of the maker portal.
 1. Go to **Solutions \> Default Solution**.